-A subprime loan is a loan offered to individuals who do not qualify for conventional loans.
-Such individuals have low income, limited credit history, or poor credit.
-The subprime option is available in the majority of loans, including auto loans and personal loans.
+A subprime loan is a loan offered to individuals at an interest rate above prime, who do not qualify for conventional loans.
+Such individuals have low income, limited credit history, poor quality collateral, or poor credit.
+The subprime option is common in many different types of loans, including auto loans and personal loans.
 In the case of these loans, the creditors focus on the repayment ability of the borrowers instead of their credit score.

-Although there is no cut-off of credit score for many conventional loans, individuals with a credit score of less than 650 find it difficult to secure a conventional loan.
-Subprime loans are meant to assist people with limited credit history in qualifying for loans and help them in financing their requirements.
+Although there is no hard cut-off credit score for conventional loans, individuals with a credit score of less than 600 find it difficult to secure a conventional loan.
+Subprime loans are meant to assist people with limited credit history to qualify for loans and help them in financing their requirements.
 Borrowers may be financially capable to repay a loan but unable to secure a loan due to their poor credit.

-- The subprime option is available in the majority of loans, including auto loans and personal loans.
+The subprime option is available in many types of loans, including auto loans and personal loans.

-- Subprime loans provide opportunities to borrowers to buy homes and other things; however, borrowers can default, owing to higher interest rates, which lowers their credit score further.
+Subprime loans provide opportunities for low quality borrowers to buy homes and other goods; however, if these borrowers default, owing to higher interest rates, it will lower their credit score further.